 We will send you an invoice around 90 days prior to your tour's departure, with final payment due no later than 65 days prior.
 DO NOT send any money until you receive our invoice.
-Please read the refund and cancellation clause under General Conditions carefully so there will be no misunderstanding.
+Please read the refund and cancellation clause under refund and cancellation clause under General Conditions carefully so there will be no misunderstanding.